oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

         ```
         <copy>

-        Generate a professional looking Abstract as description not exceeding 400 chars.
+        Generate a professional-looking abstract as a description, not exceeding 400 characters.

         Use the data provided about the events as context.